JuliaPoo/juliapoo.github.io/_posts/2021-12-22-randompad-writeup.md

             * [Cloning the PRNG](#cloning-the-prng)
             * [Predicting the padding of the flag](#predicting-the-padding-of-the-flag)
             * [Recovering the flag](#recovering-the-flag)

+excerpt: Solution to Randompad challenge in RARCTF 2021.
 ---

-Solution to Randompad challenge in RARCTF 2021.

 # The Challenge